Dear Thorne Community,

 With love from the Thorne Team

 OAK: We know many of you care deeply about our fearless and charismatic founder, Oakleigh Thorne.
 While he is the healthiest 91-year-old any of us know, he has been encouraged to take the recommended precautions for people of his age.
 Staying home is challenging for many of us, but especially for Oak – his social calendar is busier than most of his younger coworkers!
-Feel free to send him an email to say hi or maybe set up a phone call or video chat (he learned how to use ZOOM this week)!
+Feel free to send him an email to say hi or maybe set up a phone call or video chat (he learned how to use ZOOM months ago)!